wp-plugins/refersion-for-woocommerce/readme.txt

 * Swift support

 == Installation ==
-1. Upload `refersion.php` to the `/wp-content/plugins/` directory
+1. Upload the `refersion-for-woocommerce` directory into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
-1. Install Refersion tracking using an easy to use interface.
+1. Install Refersion tracking using an easy to use interface

 == Changelog ==
 v1.0